 Eating the right kind of fats can do so much for your body — especially your cardiovascular health.
 But to reap the heart-healthy benefits of fats, you need to know the difference between "good fat" and "bad fat" — namely, saturated, and unsaturated fats.
 While it is recommended that you always try to avoid any synthetic trans-fats and keep your intake of saturated fats moderate by cutting back on whole dairy, red meats, and processed foods, unsaturated fats are natural and essential to keeping your body healthy.

 As a vital source of unsaturated fats, cooking oils are a recommended way to manage your healthy fat intake and make your meals more delicious.
-The U.S. dietary guidelines say you should try to incorporate a small amount of natural oil each day to supply the fatty acids your body does not produce naturally, but you might not know which to include in your cooking for the best health benefits.
+The U.S. dietary guidelines say that you should try to incorporate a small amount of natural oil each day into your diet to supply your body with the fatty acids it does not produce naturally, but you might not know which to include in your cooking for the best health benefits.
 If you are wondering "what oils should I buy?" or "do I need oils other than olive oil?" this guide will help you understand the differences between common types of oil and what oils are the best.
 Read more here!

 What is the difference between Roasted Nut Oils and Refined Nut Oils?

 If you are looking for a food group or cooking ingredient to provide healthy fats, high amounts of fiber, magnesium and high-quality protein to support excellent heart health and lower cholesterol, nut oils offer the ideal nutritious and delicious choice.
 Nut oils are perfect for stir-frying, sauteing, grilling, drizzling or infusing all-natural, heart-healthy nutrients and rich flavors into every meal, appetizer or dessert.
 Containing all the full flavor and nutritious benefits of natural nuts, these oils are smooth, wholesome ingredients to incorporate into any kind of cooking.